 Can You Test Yourself For Gluten Sensitivity?

 To understand gluten intolerance, we need to understand a little bit about genetics.
 When a person has celiac disease, they usually have the genes DQ2 and DQ8.
 Up to 55% of Americans have at least one of these genes, making them susceptible to celiac disease.
 If you don’t have either of these genes, then there’s zero possibility of you developing celiac disease.
-However, and this is the important bit, you can still have gluten intolerance even if you don’t have
+However, and this is the important bit, you can still have gluten intolerance even if you don’t have either gene.

 What If You Test Negative For Celiac Disease?